algolia/instantsearch/docs/src/getting-started/search-store.md

 ### Create a search store from Algolia credentials

-The easiest way to create a search store, is by using the `createFromAlgoliaCredentials` factory method.
-In that case, all you need is the Algolia application ID and the search API key.
-These information can both be found on your [Algolia dashboard](https://www.algolia.com/dashboard), on the "API keys" screen.
+The easiest way to create a search store is to use the `createFromAlgoliaCredentials` factory method.
+In that case, all you'll need is the Algolia application ID and the search API key, both of which can be found on your [Algolia dashboard](https://www.algolia.com/dashboard), on the "API keys" screen.

 **Security notice: Make sure you always use search only API keys.
-Using the Admin API key in a frontend application would let any user have full control over your Algolia application.**
+Using the Admin API key in a frontend application will give any user full control over your Algolia application.**

 ```javascript
 import { createFromAlgoliaCredentials } from 'vue-instantsearch';